 Butalbital is a barbiturate and not a opiate so it doesn't kill pain.
 What they use it for is top cool you out.
 Norco10mgs is not a particularly strong pain killer and it only last a couple to three hours.
 So if you have acute pain then the Norco is good to use once in a while and the same goes with the

 butalbital.
 They are both highly addictive so be careful and only take them when you really feel you need to.
 I would not take either on a daily basis.
 If you need daily pain control then ask your doctor for a sustained release pain killer.
-These pain killers don't have Tylenol in them which isn't good to take daily.
 So be careful with these drugs as they can grab you very quickly even though you mean well...
 Dave

 Search for questions